Header image courtesy of @dchiking_ (via Instagram)

 Time: Four days or more

 The second-longest and most technically challenging trail on this list, the Wilson Trail from Stanley to Nam Chung is one for the (extremely) experienced hiker, with what feels like endless uphill climbs and very little shade.
-There are multiple peaks along this trail, including the famously steep Twin Peaks (also known as the toughest hikes on Hong Kong Island).
+There are multiple peaks, including the famously steep Twin Peaks (also known as the toughest hike on Hong Kong Island).

 The Twins might be punishing, but they are—without a doubt—worth the trouble.
 After traversing the steep, seemingly endless stairs, you’ll be rewarded with gorgeous views of Hong Kong’s southside.
 The scenery on this trail is a mix of urban and rural, with the summit of the Twins, paperbark trees at Shing Mun Reservoir, and the mountains overlooking Shenzhen being standouts.
 There are quite a few places to stop for food along the Wilson Trail, as it passes through Ma Wan and other inhabited areas.

 Oddly, this is a cross-harbour trail, meaning that you’ll have to catch a ferry at some point.
 There aren’t many designated campsites throughout this trail, so you’ll have to do some strategic planning—but it can definitely be hiked through in one go.
 Remember to bring plenty of food and water to be safe, but make sure to keep it well-secured—Sections 6 to 8 are known for their abundant (and bold) population of wild monkeys.

 Difficulty: Intermediate to hard